PedroLopes/ai-rename-files/README.md

 ## Features

-- Rename `.jpg` / `.jpeg` images based on visual content (same as [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img))
+- Rename files (`.jpg` / `.jpeg` images, `.txt`, `.pdf`, etc)  based on their actual contents
-- Supports **any Ollama vision-capable model** (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Supports **any Ollama vision-capable model** (allows selecting different models for text or image files)
-- Customizable prompts (append or fully override, unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Customizable prompts (append or fully override)
+- Reads .pdf, .docx and other text based files
-- Optional conversation persistence with the model (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Optional conversation persistence with the model
-- Optional EXIF metadata injection into the prompt (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Optional EXIF metadata injection into the prompt
-- Optional GPS reverse-geocoding (via `exiftool`) (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Optional GPS reverse-geocoding (via `exiftool`)
--  No Poetry dependency — plain `pip` + `requirements.txt` (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
-- Allows custom prefix/postfix, allows parsing timestamps, and more (unlike [ollama-rename-img](https://github.com/Tedfulk/ollama-rename-img)).
+- Allows custom prefix/postfix, allows parsing timestamps, and more.

----

-## How It Works

-For each image, the program:

-1. Opens the image (optionally extracts metadata, GPS location, etc)
-2. Sends it to an Ollama vision model with a structured prompt (including custom prompts via command line)
-3. Expects a JSON response with keywords (optionally, you can set how many of these you want)
-4. Converts keywords into a filename
-5. Renames the image in-place

 ---